pleonex/dds-unity/README.md

-# dds-vr
+# Unity & DDS
-Virtual Reality in Oculus Go and DDS from RTI Connector
+Unity demo projects with DDS integration.

 ## How to create a virtual reality application for Oculus Go